KSDunne/twenty_one/README.md

 - I want to see a start screen where next steps are intuitive
 - I want to be able to enter a username to make the game feel personal to me
 - If I enter data that doesn't make sense to a particular step in the game I want to be informed
-- I want the abilty to navigate around the game with a main menu
+- I want the ability to navigate around the game with a main menu
 - I want to be able to find the rules of the game easily
 - I want to be able to restart the game easily once I have finished playing a game
 - I want the ability to see a leaderboard with the stored number of wins, if I choose to see it from a main menu